 Do you have a student with the 22q11.2, Velo Cardio Facial, or DiGeorge?

 Now is the time for staff training.
 Please contact me to arrange a 1-2 hour personalized staff meeting via SKYPE to learn about the syndrome and how to insure a great start for your new student.

 Call (608) 712-9141 for more information.

-Through a generous grant through the Dempster Family Foundation, families dealing with the 22q11.2 deletion can now apply for a limited amount of FREE consulting services offered through Cutler-Landsman Consulting.
+Families dealing with the 22q11.2 deletion can now apply for a limited amount of FREE consulting services offered through Cutler-Landsman Consulting.

 Donna Cutler-Landsman 22q11.2 Deletion Advocacy

 The 22q11.2 deletion syndrome (also known as Velo Cardio Facial Syndrome and DiGeorge ) affects 1 in 1000 students, yet most educators and physicians remain unaware of the unique learning needs of these children.
 It is a relatively newly recognized condition, but over 20 years of research has greatly enhanced our understanding of how to best meet the needs of students impacted by it.
 The genetic test to identify the syndrome has only been available since 1994, so older adults may have no idea that they have this genetic disorder.
 There is a wide variability in the syndrome, but almost all children affected need very specialized educational programs to make progress academically.
 Donna Cutler-Landsman is an author and educator with 35 years of classroom experience.
 She has extensive experience in helping craft specialized educational programs for this population.
 Services include advocating, staff training and development, transition planning, and school placement recommendations.